nextzlog/ats4/README.md

 </html>
 ```

-The JavaScript program referenced may be written as follows.
+The JavaScript program referenced may be written as follows:

 ```js
 let sock;